1jour1vin

 Rated estate (2023 guide) Recommended (Wine producer recommended by Robert Parker - The Wine Advocate)

-I remembered the rather reserved phase I found Pol Roger's 2012 Brut Rosé to be in when I tasted it again in August to check on its development.
-A few months have made all the difference, and the wine is already more expressive, floating from the glass with a lovely bouquet of plums, red fruits, blood orange, and toasted brioche.
-On the palate, it is full-bodied, muscular, and vinous, with tremendous depth and structure, its ripe but racy acids balanced by considerable texture and concentration.
-Although still young, I tend to think I was very conservative about its ultimate potential.
+I remembered how reserved the 2012 Pol Roger Brut Rosé had seemed when I tasted it back in August, just to check how it had developed.
+A few months have made all the difference, and the wine is already more expressive, wafting from the glass with a lovely bouquet of plums, red berries, blood orange, and toasted brioche.
+On the palate, it is full-bodied, robust, and vinous, with tremendous depth and structure; its ripe yet racy acids are balanced by considerable texture and concentration.
+Although it remains young, I tend to think I was being very conservative about its ultimate potential.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France